ivanfslee/mastermind/readme.md

 The `assets` folder contains images used in the readme.md file.

-The `tests` folder contains unit tests several modules.
+The `tests` folder contains unit tests for several modules.

 ## Extensions